3 Ways to Get Project Visibility with SharePoint

 A sample “My Work” report showing work items relevant to a particular team member.
 Project managers can also use this report to view the progress of work assigned to a specific individual.

 As they complete their work, team members simply update the status of a task in a simple web form, which updates relevant reports for the project manager.
 With this system, it becomes incredibly easy to obtain, create, and distribute accurate project reports.

-Creating a project-level Weekly Status Report gives project managers a detailed snapshot into the health of the project
+Creating a project-level Weekly Status Report gives project managers a detailed snapshot of the health of the project

 2. Portfolio Reports for Senior Management